stephenulmer/macos-setup-ansible/README.md

   - complicated enough to warrant their own repo
   - just a wrapper for an existing role

-The former are working their way into existence, and the latter were just transformed into playbooks for simplicity of configuration and testing.
+The former are working their way into existence, and the latter have been transformed into playbooks and moved to their own repo.

 ## Motivation